Skip to Main Content

 Other things you should know

-Everyone is responsible: We require academic honesty from our students, so faculty and administrators must hold themselves to even higher standards.
-Don't be complicit in predatory practices by ignoring the problem; you have a responsibility to combat it before it happens, and to flag it for attention when you see it.
-This is a great opportunity for education and awareness.
+Everyone is responsible: Faculty and administrators must model high standards.
+Don’t ignore predatory practices to combat it before it happens, flag it for attention when you see it, and use incidents as an opportunity for education and awareness.

 Contact